dave1010/shmvc/README.md

 - Lightweight (only a few kb to get a fully working site)
 - Introduce people to PHP 5.3's namespaces and the HMVC design pattern
 - Have an extensive test suite (PHPUnit)
+- Drop in to an existing project, without conflicting with anything

 ## Why Hierachial?